UXGorilla/hiring-frontend/README.md

-# Backend Task for Engineering Role
+# Frontend Task for Engineering Role

 Thank you for showing an interest in joining us as a part of UX Gorilla Tech team.